material-foundation/flutter-packages/packages/adaptive_breakpoints/CONTRIBUTING.md

 1. Make sure all the existing tests are passing by using the following command (from the root of the project): `$ flutter test test/`.
 1. Create a PR to merge the branch on your fork into `dart-code-viewer/master`.
-1. Add `JoseAlba` as reviewers on the PR.
-We will take a look and add any comments.
+1. Add `JoseAlba` as reviewer on the PR.
+I will take a look and add any comments.
 When the PR is ready to be merged, we will merge it and update the package.